Vmateo15/Microsoft-Sentinel-SOC-LAB/incidents/brute-force-investigation.md

 ## Alert Configuration

-A custom Azure Monitor log-search alert was configured with the name:
+A custom Azure Monitor log search alert was configured with the name:
 Possible Brute Force Attack

 ![Brute force alert rule configuration](../screenshots/brute-force-alert-rule-configuration.png)

 ![Brute force alert rule details](../screenshots/brute-force-alert-rule-details.png)

-The alert was designed to identify 10 or more failed Windows logon attempts from the same source IP and account within a five-minute window.
+The alert was designed to identify 10 or more failed Windows logon attempts from the same source IP and account within a five minute window.

 Severity: Warning

 ## Analyst Assessment

-The repeated failed logon activity, high attempt volume, and concentration against Administrator-related accounts indicate likely automated credential-guessing activity.
+The repeated failed logon activity, high attempt volume, and concentration against Administrator related accounts indicate likely automated credential guessing activity.
 No conclusion about successful compromise was made based only on the failed logon evidence.

 ## Recommended Response